Year 1

 Home learning

-In addition, children have Numbots logins which allows them to work through different levels on the TT Rockstars site to practice their mental maths skills.
+In addition, children have Numbots logins which allow them to work through different levels on the TT Rockstars site to practice their mental maths skills.

 Curriculum Map